Dunedin, New Zealand

 Candidates please note that screening of applications will be ongoing throughout this advertising period, and our advertising will be removed from the Southern DHB website in the event of the role being filled.

 We only accept online applications.
-Please apply via our website by clicking on the apply button.
+Please apply by clicking the apply button.